Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 In this project we will create a simple Android app that resembles the functionality of the actual remote control.

-The program will reuse some common parts of the :ref:`Readout Smoke Detectors using Java <starter_kit_hardware_hacking_smoke_detector_java>` project.
+The program will reuse some common parts of the :ref:`Read out Smoke Detectors using Java <starter_kit_hardware_hacking_smoke_detector_java>` project.